saqlain11/Task-Management/README.md

 ## Format & liniting of code

-To start the project,run the following command
+To format & lint, run the following command

 ```bash
   npm run format (this command will prettify you code)